KooiInc/es-date-fiddler/README.md

 See [demo](https://kooiinc.github.io/es-date-fiddler/Demo/) for examples.

 ## What is it?
 The datefiddler library delivers an enhanced ES-Date called `DateX`.
+It is using a [class free object oriented](https://depth-first.com/articles/2019/03/04/class-free-object-oriented-programming/) coding style.

 A `DateX` is a normal ECMAScript `Date` Object.
 By using `Proxy` functionality one can use a number of additional setters and getters (e.g. for arithmetic, formatting, locale awareness), *as well as* use all regular `Date` functionality.
 So, to create a `DateX`, instead of `new Date(...)` one uses `DateX(...)`.